michalzalobny/webgl2-vanilla-experiments/README.md

 # webgl2-vanilla-experiments

-Experiments done using the vanilla WebGL2 API.
+Experiments done using the vanilla WebGL2 API without any libraries.
+Custom made physics, rendering, collision detection, and more.
 All in one place.